-ERE DNA Pulldowns.
-MCF-7:5C cells were grown in 25-15-cm Petri dishes in media containing charcoal stripped fetal bovine serum as indicated above.
-Nuclear extracts were then made and protein concentration determined as previously described for MCF-7 cells (Foulds et al., 2013).
-DNA pulldown assays used a doubly 5'-biotinylated 921 bp template containing four copies of the Xenopus vitellogenin ERE sequence immobilized onto Dynabeads M280 streptavidin as previously described (Foulds et al., 2013).
-One milligram of MCF7:5C nuclear extract and 0.5 μg recombinant ERα protein (Invitrogen) were added to $4\times$ ERE-beads with either ethanol as vehicle control, 100 nM E_2 or 1 μM of endoxifen, Z2OHTPE, 3OHTPE, or BPTPE for a 1.5-hour incubation at 4° C. Three washes were performed as previously described (Foulds et al., 2013), and the final coregulator-ERα-ERE DNA complexes were eluted from the beads in 30 μl $2\times$ SDS sample buffer for mass spectrometry.
+ERE DNA pulldowns- MCF-7:5C cells were grown in 25 - 15 cm Petri dishes in media containing charcoal stripped fetal bovine serum as indicated above.
+Nuclear extracts (NEs) were then made and protein concentration determined as previously described for MCF-7 cells (Foulds et al., 2013).
+DNA pulldown assays utilized a doubly 5'-biotinylated 921 bp template containing four copies of the Xenopus Vitellogennin ERE sequence immobilized onto Dynabeads M280 streptavidin as described (Foulds et al., 2013).
+One mg of MCF7:5C NE and 0.5 $\mu$ g recombinant ER $\alpha$ protein (Invitrogen, Carlsbad, CA) were added to 4xERE-beads with either ethanol as vehicle control, 100 nM E2 or 1 $\mu$ M of endoxifen, Z2OHTPE, 3OHTPE, or BPTPE for a 1.5 hour incubation at 4°C. Three washes were performed as described (Foulds et al., 2013), and the final coregulator-ER $\alpha$ -ERE DNA complexes were eluted from the beads in 30 $\mu$ l 2x SDS-sample buffer for mass spectrometry.

-Mass Spectrometry.
-Liquid chromatography-mass spectrometry (MS) was performed with label-free quantification, and the ERE/ ER coregulator binding reactions were analyzed as previously described (Foulds et al., 2013).
-Briefly, the samples were minimally resolved on 10% NuPAGE gels, four broad-region bands were excised, and the proteins were in-gel digested with trypsin.
-For each experiment, the peptides were combined into two pools and measured on a Thermo Scientific Orbitrap Elite mass spectrometer coupled to an EASY nLC1200 UHPLC system.
-The raw data were searched in Proteome Discoverer suite with a Mascot 2.5 engine.
-The suite's Peak Area Detector module was used for peptide quantification, and gpGrouper software was used for gene-centric inference and labelfree quantitation based on the intensity-based absolute quantification method (Saltzman et al., 2018).
-All raw MS and gpGrouper result files have been deposited to the ProteomeXchange Consortium (http:// proteomecentral.proteomexchange.org) in the MassIVE repository (MSV000082932) with the data set identifier PXD011052.
+Mass spectrometry (MS)- Liquid chromatography-MS was performed with label-free quantification and the ERE/ER coregulator binding reactions were analyzed as described (Foulds et al., 2013).
+Briefly, the samples were minimally resolved on 10% NuPAGE gels, 4 broad-region bands were excised and the proteins were in-gel digested with trypsin.
+For each experiment, the peptides were combined into 2 pools and measured on a Thermo Scientific Orbitrap Elite mass spectrometer coupled to an EASY nLC1200 UHPLC system.
+The raw data were searched in Proteome Discoverer suite (PD2.2) with Mascot 2.5 engine.
+PD 2.2 Peak Area Detector module was used for peptide quantification, and gpGrouper software was used for gene-centric inference and label-free quantitation based on the intensity-based absolute quantification (iBAQ) method (Saltzman et al., 2018).
+All raw MS and gpGrouper result files have been deposited to the ProteomeXchange Consortium (http://proteomecentral.proteomexchange.org) in the MassIVE repository (MSV000082932) with the data set identifier PXD011052.

-X-Ray Crystallography.
-The 6×His-TEV-tagged ER-Y537S LBD mutant was expressed in Escherichia coli BL21 (DE3) and purified as previously described (Nettles et al., 2008; Speltz et al., 2016).
-LBD (5 mg/ml) was incubated with 1 mM compound and 1 mM glutamate receptor-interacting protein or SRC2-SP4 peptide (for 3OHTPE) at 4°C overnight.
-The LBD complexes were crystallized using hanging-drop vapor diffusion in 25% PEG 3350, 200 mM MgCl2, and 100 mM Tris pH 8.0.
+X-ray crystallography- The 6×His-TEV-tagged ER-Y537S ligand binding domain (LBD) mutant was expressed in E.coli BL21(DE3) and purified as described (Nettles et al., 2008; Speltz et al., 2016).
+LBD (5 mg/mL) was incubated with 1 mM compound and 1 mM GRIP or SRC2-SP4 peptide (for 3OHTPE) at 4°C overnight.
+The LBD complexes were crystallized using hanging-drop vapor diffusion in 25% PEG 3,350, 200 mM MgCl2, and 100 mM Tris pH 8.0.
 Clear rectangular crystals emerged between 2 and 5 days at room temperature.
-All crystals were cryoprotected in Paratone-N. Diffraction data were collected at the Advanced Photon Source SBC 19-BM beamline at 0.97 Å. Indexing, merging, and scaling were performed using HKL-3000 (Minor et al., 2006).
-Phenix was used for molecular replacement with Protein Data Bank entry 6CBZ used for the Z2OHTPE and BPTPE structures and 5DXE for 3OHTPE (Adams et al., 2010).
+All crystals were cryo-protected in Paratone-N. Diffraction data were collected at the Advanced Photon Source SBC 19-BM beamline at 0.97 Å. Indexing, merging, and scaling was performed using HKL-3000 (Minor et al., 2006).
+Phenix was used for molecular replacement with PDB: 6CBZ used for the Z2OHTPE and BPTPE structures and 5DXE for 3OHTPE (Adams et al., 2010).
 Phenix was also used to generate ligand constraints.
 Refinement was conducted by iterative rounds of Phenix Refine and manual inspection using Coot (Emsley et al., 2010).
-Supplemental Table 1 shows data collection and refinement statistics.
-Final coordinates were deposited in the Protein Data Bank with the accession codes 6CZN, 6D0F, and 6D2A.
-The omit maps are shown in Supplemental Fig. 1.
+Table S1 shows data collection and refinement statistics.
+Final coordinates were deposited in the Protein Databank with the accession codes 6CZN, 6D0F, and 6D2A.
+The omit maps are shown in Supplemental Fig. S1.